Kizaing/KavitaDocker/README.md

 # What is Kavita?
 Kavita is a free and open source web based Manga e-reader.

-It was developed by Kareadita and the source is [here](https://github.com/Kareadita/Kavita)
+It was developed by majora2007 and the source is [here](https://github.com/Kareadita/Kavita)

 # How to use
 Running your Kavita server in docker is super easy!
 You can run it with this command: